'Book of Daniel'

 Dan 9:14-15 Therefore the Lord has kept the disaster in mind, and brought it upon us; for the Lord our God is righteous in all the works which He does, though we have not obeyed His voice.
 And now, O Lord our God, who brought Your people out of the land of Egypt with a mighty hand, and made Yourself a name, as it is this day— we have sinned, we have done wickedly!"

 'We have sinned, we have done wickedly' was the resonance reaching the ears of God.
-This was the type of prayers and intercessions of Daniel for Israel - the repentance of the sins and wickedness of the people.
+This was the type of prayers and intercessions that Daniel had for Israel - the repentance of the sins and wickedness of the people.

 Dan 10:11 And he said to me, "O Daniel, man greatly beloved, understand the words that I speak to you, and stand upright, for I have now been sent to you."
 While he was speaking this word to me, I stood trembling.